vicesoftware/truck-scout/README.md

 > 💡 **Note:** The architecture documentation is kept separate to allow it to be added to the context of AI-assisted development prompts like Aider or Cursor composer.
 This allows the AI to understand the project architecture and make better recommendations.

+## Deployment Documentation

+For detailed information about the project's deployment configuration, including:
+- Build Pipeline
+- Digital Ocean App Platform Setup
+- Environment Management
+- Database Configuration
+- Monitoring and Troubleshooting

+Please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file.

+> 💡 **Note:** The deployment documentation is kept separate to allow it to be added to the context of AI-assisted development prompts like Aider or Cursor composer.
+This allows the AI to understand the project's deployment architecture and make better recommendations.

 ## Getting Started

 1. Install dependencies: